plonxyz/kasm-sidecar/readme.md

 ## Introduction

 This repository contains a Docker container setup for an OpenVPN client, specifically designed to be used as a sidecar container in Kasm Workspaces.
 It enables secure and private network access within the Kasm workspace environment.
+Of you can use it as a standalone vpn-gateway for containers
 ## Prerequisites

 - Docker installed on your system.